Witzko/GameOfLife/Readme.md

     - short int (unsigned): 16 Bit
     - a single bit in a machine word, e.g. uint_64: 1 Bit

 The advantage of the first two is obviously simplicity.
-However, the advantage of the last one is space efficiency for sure.
+However, the advantage of the single bit is space efficiency for sure.
+A short int uses unnecessary, precious space.
+It does not have obvious advantages over a char.

 *Char* for the beginning is a good choice, but bitwise operations on a machine word seem like a interesting (but more complicated) alternative.